 - Make a list of all medications, vitamins, herbal remedies and supplements you take.

-- Take your wife or partner along, if possible.
-Your partner can help you remember something that you missed or forgot during doctor's appointments.
+- Take your partner along, if possible.
+Your partner can help you remember something that you missed or forgot during the appointment.

 - Write down questions to ask your doctor.

-- What is most likely causing my erection problems?
+- What's the most likely cause of my erection problems?

 - What kinds of tests do I need?